travelmarx/scrapbook101/docs/about-this-site.md

 * If something doesn't seem right with the build, check the build window started in your Git-Bash window.
 This is where your big time savings comes in because you can see what the problem is right away and address it.

-## Customization
+## Further tweaks

+Here is a running of list of further tweaks to our document editing and setup process:

-After running for a few weeks, we wanted to add [tabbed content][tabs] using Bootstrap.
+**Boostrap:** After running for a few weeks, we wanted to add [tabbed content][tabs] using Bootstrap.
 This lead us discover that there is a GitHub Page theme with [Bootstrap 4 startup site][bootstraptheme].
 Instead of using this, we ended up injecting the necessary scripts into the `_layouts\default.html`.

+**Relative Links:** At first we didn't notice the difference between the local URL (e.g., http://localhost:4000/index) and the live site URL (https://travelmarx.github.io/scrapbook101/index).
+The difference of "scrapbook101" made relative document links work locally but not live.
+This [SO post][sopost] pointed the way that we could specify a baseurl parameter when starting Jekyll locally.
+We do two things:

+  - We define any internal links without a forward slash (/).
+  - We start Jekyll specifying a **baseurl** parameter like so <br/> `bundle exec jekyll serve --baseurl '//Scrapbook101'`.

+Another way to do this is outlined in the Jekyll help for [Project Page URL Structure][jekyllhelp].

 [ghp]: https://pages.github.com/
 [ghppub]: https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/